-Services that are covered for you What you must pay when you get these services \$15 for members of the Standard Option Senior Advantage 1 plan. \$50 for members of the High Option Senior Advantage 2 plan. \$150 for members of the Standard Option Senior Advantage 2 plan. \$200 for members of the Prosper Senior Advantage plan.
-Refer to the "Outpatient hospital observation" section of this Medical Benefits Chart for the cost-sharing applicable to observation services.
-The following laboratory tests billed by the hospital: A1c.
+Services that are covered for you What you must pay when you get these services The following laboratory tests billed by the hospital: A1c.
 Low-Density Lipoprotein (LDL).
 International Normalized Ratio (INR) for persons with liver disease or certain blood disorders.
 Glucose quantitative blood tests not covered at \$0 under Original Medicare. \$0 All other covered laboratory tests billed by the hospital.
 Diagnostic tests billed by the hospital.
 X-rays and other radiology services billed by the hospital.
-You pay the following per encounter, depending upon the plan in which you are enrolled: • \$0 for members of the High Option Senior Advantage 1 or High Option Senior Advantage 2 plans. • \$10 for members of the Standard Option Senior Advantage 1, Standard Option Senior Advantage 2, or Prosper Senior Advantage plans.
-MRI, CT, and PET For magnetic resonance imaging (MRI), computed tomography (CT), and positron emission tomography
+You pay the following per encounter, depending upon the plan in which you are enrolled: \$0 for members of the High Option Senior Advantage 1 or High Option Senior Advantage 2 plans. \$10 for members of the Standard Option Senior Advantage plan.
+MRI, CT, and PET For magnetic resonance imaging (MRI), computed tomography (CT), and positron emission tomography (PET), you pay the following per procedure, depending upon the plan in which you are enrolled: \$0 for members of the High Option Senior Advantage 1 or High Option Senior Advantage 2 plans. \$50 for members of the Standard Option Senior Advantage plan. • Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be required without it. \$0 for partial hospitalization.
+Medical supplies such as splints and casts.
+Certain drugs and biologicals that you can't give yourself. \$0